-The properties for a conf case is always printed on the top of the HTML log for the group's init function.
-Also, the total execution time for a conf case can be found at the bottom of the log for the group's end function.
+The properties for a group is always printed on the top of the HTML log for the group's init function.
+Also, the total execution time for a group can be found at the bottom of the log for the group's end function.

-Configuration cases may be nested so that sets of grouped cases can be configured with the same init- and end functions.
+Configuration cases may be nested so that sets of grouped cases can be configured with the same initand end functions.